omjunior/CarND-Advanced-Lane-Lines/README.md

 The algorithm also always looks for two lines, one on the right side and one on the left side of the frame.
 So whenever the car changes lanes there would be an interval where it can't detect the lane.

+A good diagnostics for finding were the algorithm is underperforming would be to create a video output with the screen split in four, showing the binary image, the bird's eye view of the binary image, the detected line points and the output frame all toghether.